Medically reviewed by Drugs.com. Last updated on Nov 6, 2020.

 Bacterial orchitis might be associated with epididymitis — an inflammation of the coiled tube (epididymis) at the back of the testicle that stores and carries sperm.
 In that case, it's called epididymo-orchitis.

 Orchitis causes pain and can affect fertility.
 Medication can treat the causes of bacterial orchitis and can ease some signs and symptoms of viral orchitis.
-But it may take several weeks for scrotal tenderness to disappear.
+But it can take several weeks for scrotal tenderness to disappear.

 - Swelling in one or both testicles